Diabetes insipidus: Diagnosis

 This test measures the changes in body weight, urine output, and urine composition when fluids are withheld to induce dehydration.
 The body's normal response to dehydration is to conserve water by concentrating the urine.
 Those with DI continue to urinate large amounts of dilute urine in spite of water deprivation.
 In primary polydipsia, the urine osmolality should increase and stabilize at above 280 mOsm/kg with fluid restriction, while a stabilization at a lower level indicates diabetes insipidus.
 Stabilization in this test means, more specifically, when the increase in urine osmolality is less than 30 Osm/kg per hour for at least three hours.
 Sometimes measuring blood levels of ADH toward the end of this test is also necessary, but is more time-consuming to perform.

 To distinguish between the main forms, desmopressin stimulation is also used; desmopressin can be taken by injection, a nasal spray, or a tablet.
 While taking desmopressin, a person should drink fluids or water only when thirsty and not at other times, as this can lead to sudden fluid accumulation in the central nervous system.
 If desmopressin reduces urine output and increases urine osmolarity, the hypothalamic production of ADH is deficient, and the kidney responds normally to exogenous vasopressin (desmopressin).
 If the DI is due to kidney pathology, desmopressin does not change either urine output or osmolarity (since the endogenous vasopressin levels are already high).

 Whilst diabetes insipidus usually occurs with polydipsia, it can also rarely occur not only in the absence of polydipsia but in the presence of its opposite, adipsia (or hypodipsia).
 "Adipsic diabetes insipidus" is recognised as a marked absence of thirst even in response to hyperosmolality.
 In some cases of adipsic DI, the person may also fail to respond to desmopressin.

 If central DI is suspected, testing of other hormones of the pituitary, as well as magnetic resonance imaging, particularly a pituitary MRI, is necessary to discover if a disease process (such as a prolactinoma, or histiocytosis, syphilis, tuberculosis or other tumor or granuloma) is affecting pituitary function.
 Most people with this form have either experienced past head trauma or have stopped ADH production for an unknown reason.

 Treatment

 Treatment involves drinking sufficient fluids to prevent dehydration.
 Other treatments depend on the type.
 In central and gestational DI treatment is with desmopressin.
 Nephrogenic DI may be treated by addressing the underlying cause or the use of a thiazide, aspirin, or ibuprofen.

 Central

 Central DI and gestational DI respond to desmopressin which is given as intranasal or oral tablets.
 Carbamazepine, an anticonvulsive medication, has also had some success in this type of DI.
-Also, gestational DI tends to abate on its own four to six weeks following labor, though some women may develop it again in subsequent pregnancies.
+Also, gestational DI tends to abate on its own in four to six weeks following labor, though some women may develop it again in subsequent pregnancies.
 In dipsogenic DI, desmopressin is not usually an option.